OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

     }

-Now, in order for Kubernetes to understand this Nginx-specific configuration, we need to make it readable by creating a ```ConfigMap``` object from this.
-In essence, a ```ConfigMap``` object is a key-value pair that can be mounted to a volume inside the Kubernetes pod.
+Now, in order for Kubernetes to understand this Nginx-specific configuration, we need to make it readable by creating a ```ConfigMap``` object from this file.
+In essence, a ```ConfigMap``` object is a collection of key-value pairs that can be mounted to a volume inside the Kubernetes pod.

 If you'd like you can read more about ```ConfigMap``` here: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/ "https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/")